daz3d/DazToMaya/README.md

 ## 3. How do I install the Daz To Maya Bridge?
 ### Daz Studio:
--	You can install the Daz To Cinema 4D Bridge automatically through the Daz Install Manager or Daz Central.
-This will automatically add a new menu option under File -> Send To -> Daz To Cinema 4D.
+-	You can install the Daz To Maya Bridge automatically through the Daz Install Manager or Daz Central.
+This will automatically add a new menu option under File -> Send To -> Daz To Maya.
 -	Alternatively, you can manually install by downloading the latest build from Github Release Page and following the instructions there to install into Daz Studio.

 ### Maya: